 When do I get my post-infusion blood test?

-The Iron should be re-checked around 2 to 6 weeks later.
+The Iron should be re-checked around 6 weeks later.

 We will inform you of your Iron levels by phone or text.